Prempatra15/Music_store_data_analysis_sql/README.md

 # Music Store Data Analysis
 # Objective:-
-- ##### In this project I have examine the dataset with SQL and help the store understand its business growth.
+##### In this project I have examined the dataset with SQL and help the store understand its business growth.
 ## Features -
 ##### 1. Who is the senior most employee, find name and job title?
 ##### 2. Which countries have the most Invoices?